 VW's approach will be "electric for all", sitting in contrast to sibling Audi's "electric for those with money", the same sort of line that Jaguar took with the i-Pace, and Tesla is trying to shake off with the Model 3.

-As such, it's cars like the Nissan Leaf that are probably in VW's sights for its launch model, the compact ID in 2020, with the ID Buzz appearing in 2022 and a T-Roc size SUV cited for 2024 - with a price as low as £18,000.
-Make no doubt, this is a huge VW EV offensive.
+As such, it is cars like the Nissan Leaf that are in VW's sights for its launch model, the compact ID.3 in 2020, with the ID Buzz appearing in 2022 and a T-Roc size SUV cited for 2024 - with a price as low as £18,000.

 MEB family values